wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.5 =
+BGMP 1.5 adds support for categorizing placemarks and creating maps on different pages that display different categories.

 = 1.4 =
 BGMP 1.4 adds the ability to set a stacking order for placemarks that overlap, and fixes several minor bugs.